Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 You Do You.

 I’ll be blunt.
 No matter which business model you follow, at some point in time, you will get pushback from other photographers about it.
-They’ll say your business model is wrong, you are ruining the industry and that you’ll never make any money doing it that way, that you don’t understand what customers want, that it takes too much time.
+They’ll say your business model is wrong.
+You’ll hear you are ruining the industry and that you’ll never make any money doing it that way.

 As my Wyoming born-and-bred father used to say…